calref/cboe/README.md

 * [BoE Forum at Spiderweb Software](http://spiderwebforums.ipbhost.com/index.php?/forum/12-blades-of-exile/)
 * [Original Game Source](http://www.spiderwebsoftware.com/blades/opensource.html) - Where it all began.
 Warning: Terrifying code.
 * [Ormus's Code](http://info.wsisiz.edu.pl/~kowalsg0/) - The basis for most, if not all, of the Win32 work.
+* [Experimental Builds](http://celmin.pwcsite.com/oboe/) - will be put up whenever Celtic Minstrel feels like it.